yast/yast.github.io/doc/autoyast-development.md

 The AutoYaST Configuration Module uses the AutoYaST Control File and Desktop Configuration File described above.

-So all the dialogues will be handled by AutoYaST to simplify the interface and to provide a common user interface for all modules appearing in the Autoyast Configuration Module.
+So all the dialogs will be handled by AutoYaST to simplify the interface and to provide a common user interface for all modules appearing in the Autoyast Configuration Module.

 AutoYaST Configuration Module has the following components: